American Computer Science League (ACSL)

 - Bronze: Top 35% teams

-- Regional Honorable Award: Regional top 20% teams (Except for national awards)
+- Regional Honorable Awards: Regional Top 20% teams

 Reward by different levels.
 Team members who miss one round at most can receive team awards.

-The winning teams/individual will be invited to participate in the All Star Contest.
-All Star Contest will be held on August, 2023.
+The winning teams/individuals will be invited to participate in All-Star Contest.
+The Contest will be held on August, 2025.
 All the teams will compete in their own division.

-The short answer topics that are covered in ACSL Round 1-4
+The topics that are covered in ACSL Rounds 1-4

 Each topic is linked to the page of the ACSL wiki